ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 - All flash-backed storage. {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
 - Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance.
 - Hourly Billing option added for storage that is planned to be used for less than a full month.
-- Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and File Storage provisioned with Performance.
+- Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with Performance.
+- IOPS rates are adjustable to improve performance in case of seasonal load changes.
+Read more about this feature [here](adjustable-iops.html).
 - Create a new clone of your data with the [{{site.data.keyword.blockstorageshort}} Volume Duplication feature](how-to-create-duplicate-volume.html).
+- Storage is expandable in GB increments up to 12 TB on the fly, without the need to create a duplicate or manually migrate data to a larger volume.
+Read more about this feature [here](expandable_block_storage.html).

 ## New Mount Point for Encrypted Storage Volumes